 The availability of the Revolving Facility is based on the Company's accounts receivables and inventory balances.
 The interest rate on the Revolving Facility is determined based on the type of advance, the applicable margin and the Company's Senior Debt to EBITDA Ratio (as defined in the Credit Agreement) and is payable monthly in arrears, as set out in the Credit Agreement.
-The interest rate on the Revolving Facility and the standby fee on the undrawn portion of the Revolving Facility as at December 31, 2021 and December 31, 2020, were as follows:
+The interest rate on the Revolving Facility (which is drawn in US dollars) was 10.50% as at December 31, 2022 and 3.59% as at December 31, 2021.
+Effective March 29, 2022, the basis for determining the interest rate charged on the Revolving Facility changed - see below.
+The interest rate on the standby fee on the undrawn portion of the Revolving Facility was 0.70% as at December 31, 2022 and December 31, 2021.